nunezMyles/IPPTracker_fitness/README.md

-# IPPTracker (WIP)
+# IPPTracker - Fitness Tracker (WIP)

-Fitness app that records the timings and sets of User runs/situps/pushups.
+Mobile app that records the timings and sets of User runs/situps/pushups.
 It also includes a IPPT score calculator, activity planner/calendar, location tracker to map routes & Spotify integration.

 ## Features